 Stowe feels like the last indie town in New England, with tons for families to do over a long weekend, or even longer.
 If you’re planning an East coast ski trip this year, or just want to get out of town and head somewhere laid-back and restful, here are a few great reasons to check out Stowe.

-gift shop and yummy cider donuts.
+If you want something that’s “very Vermont,” Cold Hollow is practically an apple cider theme park, with tours, a fun gift shop and yummy cider donuts.
 It’s a great diversion for an hour or so.